nadeepoornima/BBG-Redis_Response_Caching/README.md

 </pre>

 <blockquote>
-NOTE: The above configuration is the minimum configuration needed to enable tracing and metrics.
-With these configurations, default values are loaded as the other configuration parameters of metrics and tracing.
+<p><strong>NOTE</strong>: The above configuration is the minimum configuration needed to enable tracing and metrics.
+With these configurations, default values are loaded as the other configuration parameters of metrics and tracing.</p>
 </blockquote>

 ### Tracing